mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 "So let them be reminded of your importance while they do."

 "žah-Fajro, you should like to remember that the Heikoi do not measure the value of a life.
-I am no more important than the farmer selling hae harvest nor the doctor minding his patients."
+I am no more important than the farmer selling hae harvest nor the physician minding his patients."

 He tossed up his hands and said, "Fine.
 Where is good for you then?"